 practices.
 It has complied with all the standards set out by SEBI and the Stock Exchanges.

-A separate Report on Corporate Governance along with Statutory Auditors
+A separate Report on Corporate Governance along with Practising Company Secretary`s

 Certificate on compliance with the conditions of Corporate Governance as per Clause 49 of

-the Listing Agreement with the Stock Exchanges is provided as a part of this Annual
+Listing Agreement with the Stock Exchanges is provided as a part of this Annual Report,

 Your Company has made all information, required by investors, available on the

 Mr. Rahul A. Patel, Managing Director (Group) and Mr. S. B. Dangayach, the Managing

 Director of the Company are due to retire by rotation at this Annual General Meeting in

 terms of section 152(6) of the Companies Act, 2013 and are eligible for reappointment.
 The